From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 Week 5, Nora notified all 8 Tier C clients:

 “After reviewing our service capacity, we’re unable to continue your project beyond this current deliverable.
-We’ll complete what’s in progress and provide referrals to other agencies who may be better positioned to serve your needs long-term.”
+We’ll complete what’s already in progress and provide referrals to other agencies who may be better positioned to serve your needs long-term.”

 No negotiation offered.
 Clean exit.